Works by Francis Bacon: The Wisdom of the Ancients

 The Wisdom of the Ancients is a book written by Bacon in 1609, and published in Latin, in which he claims playfully to unveil the hidden meanings and teachings behind ancient Greek fables.
 The book opens with two dedications: one to the Earl of Salisbury, the other to the University of Cambridge.
-This is followed by a detailed Preface, in which Bacon explains how ancient wisdom is contained within the fables.
-He opens the Preface stating that fables are the poets' veiling of the "most ancient times that are buried in oblivion and silence".
+This is followed by a detailed preface, in which Bacon explains how ancient wisdom is contained within the fables.
+He opens the preface stating that fables are the poets' veiling of the "most ancient times that are buried in oblivion and silence".

 He retells thirty-one ancient fables, suggesting that they contain hidden teachings on varied issues such as morality, philosophy, religion, civility, politics, science, and art.
+In doing this, Bacon advocates for a break from the past while also imagining connection to "an ancient, but previously lost, precedent for free inquiry."

 This work, not having a strictly scientific nature as other better-known works, has been reputed among Bacon's literary works.
 However, two of the chapters, "Cupid; or the Atom", and "Proteus; or Matter" may be considered part of Bacon's scientific philosophy.
 Bacon describes in "Cupid" his vision of the nature of the atom and of matter itself.
 'Love' is described as the force or the "instinct" of primal matter, "the natural motion of the atom", "the summary law of nature, that impulse of desire impressed by God upon the primary particles of matter which makes them come together, and which by repetition and multiplication produces all the variety of nature", "a thing which mortal thought may glance at, but can hardly take in".

 The myth of Proteus serves, according to Bacon, to adumbrate the path to extracting truth from matter.
 In his interpretation of the myth, Bacon finds Proteus to symbolize all matter in the universe: "For the person of Proteus denotes matter, the oldest of all things, after God himself; that resides, as in a cave, under the vast concavity of the heavens" Much of Bacon's explanation of the myth deals with Proteus's ability to elude his would-be captors by shifting into various forms: "But if any skillful minister of nature shall apply force to matter, and by design torture and vex it…it, on the contrary…changes and transforms itself into a strange variety of shapes and appearances…so that at length, running through the whole circle of transformations, and completing its period, it in some degree restores itself, if the force be continued."

 (See Wisdom of the Ancients in Wikisource.)